NioniosFr/SePr/README.md

 A secure login screen will handle user authentication.
 Login will have a "capctha" to ensure that the user is indeed human.

 ##### Chat functionality
 A secure chat will be implemented to enable users to comunicate with one another.
+The chat is global available for everybody who is logged in into the system.

 ##### Wiki page
 A simple page containing sensitive company information.

 # --